mui/material-ui/docs/pages/blog/masonry-post.md

 `nth-child()` and `order` can be used together to place every child in the right place.
 For instance, in order to maintain a masonry with three columns, `order: 1` should be assigned to `nth-child(3n+1)`, `order: 2` to `nth-child(3n+2)` and `order: 3` to `nth-child(3n)`.
 As you may have already realised, the vaues of `nth-child()` and `order` should be tweaked depending on the number of columns.
 Therefore, again, the server-side rendering is not possible in this implementation.

 Furthermore, the column spanning option is not feasible because CSS Flexbox doesn't provide spanning properties like CSS Grid does.
-Lastly, in this implementation, one of our must-have requirements, **"each item is pushed to the shortest column"**, does not come for free while it does in the first approach.
-In order to achieve this, it is required to iterate through every child and find the shortest column at each time to configure `order` accordingly.
+Lastly, in this implementation, one of our must-have requirements, **"each item is pushed to the shortest column"**, does not come for free as opposed to the first approach.
+In order to achieve this requirement, it is necessary to iterate through every child and find the shortest column at each time to configure `order` accordingly.
 Still, even if it is not free, it is absolutely possible.

 Overall, this approach satisfies all the requirements except the server-side rendering and the column spanning option.